Find Grad Schools

 • Plant Safety Engineer

-Job Outlook for Industrial Safety and Health Engineers
+Is There Job Demand for Industrial Safety and Health Engineers?

 In the United States, there were 25,900 jobs for Industrial Safety and Health Engineer in 2016.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 2,200 new jobs for Industrial Safety and Health Engineer by 2026.
-The BLS estimates 1,900 yearly job openings in this field.
+There will be an estimated 1,900 positions for Industrial Safety and Health Engineer per year.

 undefined